ARTS- Antique Rug & Textile Show

-Now in its 12th season, I feel especially close to this show as I am one of its founding members.
-The Capri was the accommodation of choice for most of the rug dealers exhibiting at the San Francisco Tribal and Textile Arts Show, which still takes place in February at the nearby Fort Mason (although the the 2021 event was only virtual).
+Now in its 12th season, I feel incredibly close to this show as I am one of its founding members.
+The Capri was the accommodation of choice for most rug dealers exhibiting at the San Francisco Tribal and Textile Arts Show, which still takes place in February at the nearby Fort Mason (although the 2021 event was only virtual).
 We all used to ship our goods to the Capri, and many of the local collectors would visit us the day before stand dressing and voraciously buy some of the best pieces we had reserved for the exhibition.
-The motel rooms offered adequate privacy for such swift transactions and most of us ended up doing more business there than during the show itself.
+The motel rooms offered adequate privacy for such swift transactions, and most of us did more business there than during the show itself.

-This prompted us to imagine the Capri as the actual venue, an idea that was taken up very enthusiastically by an international roster of colleagues covering virtually every facet of antique textile arts.
-In October 2008 the entire motel had been transformed into a variegated bazar, its parking lot looking like a contemporary equivalent of a 19th-century Middle Eastern caravanserai.
+This prompted us to imagine the Capri as the actual venue.
+An international roster of colleagues covering every facet of antique textile arts enthusiastically embraced this idea.
+In October 2008, they transformed the entire motel into a variegated bazaar, making its parking lot resemble a contemporary equivalent of a 19th-century Middle Eastern caravanserai.
 Ancient textiles hanging down mid-century modern balustrades welcomed crowds of passionate rug aficionados who would dare venture into the belly of the Capri through its twisting alleyways and staircases.
-The motel rooms were each taken up by respectable members of the antique rug trade, where rare masterpieces were hanging from black cardboards panels, carefully lit in the best manner a 50’s motel room could possibly accommodate.
+The motel rooms were each taken up by respectable members of the antique rug trade, where rare masterpieces were hanging from black cardboard panels, carefully lit in the best manner a 50’s motel room could accommodate.

-As most of us will still be jet lagged, the show has truly flexible hours, with many transactions happening well into midnight.
-Some of us eventually fall asleep on queen-sized beds covered with woven tribal trappings of every stripe, while others congregate in the corridors and balconies or in the ground-floor rooms in a never ending party of kindred spirits.
+As most of us will still be jet lagged, the show has flexible hours, with many transactions happening well into midnight.
+Some of us eventually fall asleep on queen-sized beds covered with woven tribal trappings of every stripe.
+In contrast, others congregate in the corridors and balconies or the ground-floor rooms in a never-ending party of kindred spirits.